 Innovative Pain Solutions For Both Body & Mind

 Welcome to our newest pain management solution, our Infusion Wellness Center.
 We have partnered with Kalypso Wellness Center to provide our patients with the most innovative solutions being offered today through the use of low dose Ketamine, for helping relieve pain in both the body and the mind.

 The practice of Pain Management has made great strides in the past decade towards overcoming some of our greatest challenges.
 Recently, there have been success across our community in developing therapies using what are known as “low-dose Ketamine infusions,” Ketamine was developed for other purposes and is now being found to solve new problems safely and effectively.
 These solutions are bringing relief to those with chronic physical pain, as well many patients suffering from mental health disorders such as depression, anxiety, bi-polar disorders, OCD and PTSD.

 Our Infusion Therapy Center is specializing in both Ketamine and Lidocaine low-dose infusion therapies for qualifying patients.
 Please read more about each below, or contact us today to schedule an appointment to see if one of our infusion therapies might be right for you.

 A Breakthrough for a Variety of Conditions

-Named one of the top 10 medical breakthroughs in 2017 by the renowned Cleveland Clinic, Dr. Rubin is now offering low-dose Ketamine infusion therapy, delivered to qualifying patients in our recently opened Infusion Therapy Center, right here on Long Island.
+Named one of the top 10 medical breakthroughs in 2017 by the renowned Cleveland Clinic.
+Dr. Rubin is now offering low-dose Ketamine infusion therapy for qualifying patients, in his recently opened Infusion Wellness Center right here on Long Island.

 What is Ketamine?

 Ketamine is a medicine traditionally used as an anesthesia.
 Ketamine also happens to stimulate neuron growth and is a strong anti-inflammatory.
-Ketamine is “FDA Approved” and when used in small doses monitored by a physician, has been proven to help treat patients suffering from severe depression.
+Ketamine when used in small doses monitored by a physician, has been proven to help treat patients suffering from severe depression.